1A-Hero Image

 Dear Students,

 The issue of refugee and asylum seeker health is close to my heart.
-You can find information on my work with refugees here.
+You can find information on my work with refugees here at the website of

 Do also check out Ref-Up, the JCSMHS MUMedS initiative on refugee health.
 They have been doing some fabulous work which may be of interest to you.
 You can reach out to Ref-Up @ refupmum@gmail.com.